ptierney/AutoDJ/design_doc.markdown

 * **Playlist visualizer.** Displays information about user's votes and upcomming songs in a communal (read: massively projected) setting.
 * **Graph analyzer (Sylvester).** Trims graph from a potential > 2000 songs to approx. 20 relevant, timely, important, or otherwise "hot" songs for display on the visualizer.

 The adj git repo contains code for the visualizer and graph analyzer.
-Code for the voting system is stored on a separet repo.
+Code for the voting system is stored on a separate repo.

 Architecture Overview
 =====================